Bill Leithhead's Fungi Links

 First Nature site on Fungi Illustrated guide to woodland and grassland fungi of Britain and Europe.

-Ectomycorrhizal Site Links to images of mycorrhiza.
+Ectomycorrhizal Site DEEMY Links to research data system leading to images of mycorrhiza for different fungi.
 In English.

 The Fascinating World of Fungi By UK Offwell Woodland & Wildlife Trust.